hussiensulyman/Obaida-Grocery-Store/README.md

 - **`images/`**: Holds images used across the application.
 - **`templates/`**: Reusable components such as headers and footers.
 - **`database/`**: Database schema and setup scripts.

-## Acknowledgments
-- Special thanks to all contributors and developers of this project.
-- Appreciation for open-source technologies used in this project.

-## Contact Information
-For support or queries regarding this project, please contact [Your Contact Information].

-## Demo
-You can view a live demo of the project here: [Obaida Grocery Store Demo](https://obaida-grocery-store.000webhostapp.com/index.php)